fiatconnect/specification/fiatconnect-api.md

 ```
 ####  7.3.2.3. `CheckingAccountIban`

-`CheckingAccountIban` is a Fiat Account schema that represents accounts for transactions across `EUR` currency.
+`CheckingAccountIban` is a Fiat Account schema that represents accounts for transactions across countries where `iban` is utilised.

 ```